spm/spm-docs/docs/installation/standalone.md

 !!! failure "Why does standalone SPM crash when starting the GUI?"

-    This is discussed [here](../development/compilation/linux.md) and can be fixed by adding the following in `run_spm12.sh`:
+    This is discussed [here](../development/compilation/linux.md) and can be fixed by adding the following in `run_spmxx.sh`:
     ```
     SPM_HTML_BROWSER=0
     ```